syncfusion/flutter-examples/README.md

 ## <a name="repository-structure"></a>Repository structure ##

-The <b>"flutter_samplebrowser"</b> directory contains the sample browser project.
+This repository contains sample browser project.
+Each widgets sample will be found inside the lib/samples folder.
 Run this project to see the demo samples of all the Flutter widgets in single application.

 ## <a name="license"></a>License ##